 |Tyrese Campbell||70||82||21||ST, RM||Stoke City||£3.4M||£11K|

-If the owners of your Career Mode team are a bit stingy, make the most of the best cheap STs and CFs with high potential and sign some for less than £5 million each.
+If the owners of your Career Mode team are a bit stingy, make the most of the best cheap STs and CFs with high potential and sign some for less than £5 million each in FIFA 22.